 Pretty much everyone I know has either had, or has known someone who has had sciatica.
-I’ve certainly treated my fair share of patients with sciatica, also known as sciatic nerve pain.
+Working as an orthopedic surgeon in Colorado Springs, I’ve certainly treated my fair share of patients with sciatica, also known as sciatic nerve pain.
 And if you’re reading this, you likely know how debilitating the pain can be.
 Not only is the pain bad, it’s also unnerving to have it run down your back of your leg.

 So what is Sciatica?

 Sciatica refers to irritation of the sciatic nerve, which can cause pain in your backside that can run down the back of your leg.
 The sciatic nerve is the largest nerve in the body.
 There are a bunch of nerves in your lower back that come from your spine, and combine together to form the sciatic nerve.
 Basically, the sciatic nerve is largely responsible for the muscles in the back of your thigh and leg, and for the sensation to those areas also.
 The irritation can be from anything, but if the sciatic nerve is irritated, you get sciatica.